-As an FDA panel discussed whether or not to approve Pfizer’s COVID vaccine for children aged 5-11, it was revealed in a report presented by the CDC that 40% of all American children infected fell into that age group, as of June.
+NEW ORLEANS (Audacy) — As an FDA panel discussed whether or not to approve Pfizer’s COVID-19 vaccine for children aged 5-11, it was revealed in a report presented by the CDC that the coronavirus has already infected more than 40% of all kids in America, as of June.

 Those numbers went a long way towards the outcome of the panel’s vote – a 17-0 unanimous approval to move forward with allowing younger children to get vaccinated.

 There are still more hurdles to clear, as the full FDA must give its approval before ending it on to the CDC for another advisory panel review.

 It is possible though that the vaccine could be made available for children as early as next week.